 In this snippet, a picture of the ice cream is added, you can see the rating of the recipe, the time it takes to prepare this type of ice cream and the number of calories it contains.
 A rich snippet contains much more information than the normal snippet does.

 Besides snippets, images, videos, news results, shopping results and maps, Google also shows some other elements on the SERPs.

 The Knowledge Graph box appears on the right side of the search results.
 According to Google, this information is retrieved from many sources, including the CIA World Factbook and Wikipedia.
 Information from the Knowledge Graph is used to answer spoken questions in Google Assistant and Google Home voice queries.

-An answer box appears somewhere between the organic search results.
+This box appears somewhere between the organic search results.
 It’ll give suggestions for questions that relate to the search query you typed in.
-If you’re searching for Yoast SEO, you’ll encounter this answer box between the organic search results.
+If you’re searching for Yoast SEO, you’ll encounter these related questions between the organic search results.
 Clicking on one of the suggestions will give a direct answer to the specific question.

-A featured snippet is a highlighted search box that answers the question you type in the Google search bar.
+A featured snippet, aka answer box, is a highlighted search box that answers the question you type in the Google search bar.
 This featured snippet box is situated above the regular organic search results.
 Featured snippets often appear as a paragraph or a bulleted list, accompanied by an image.

 Read on: How to get featured snippets »

 Google’s SERPs can show various elements: the search results themselves (so-called snippets), a knowledge graph, a featured snippet, an answer box, images, shopping results and more.
 Depending on the type of query and the data Google finds, some of these elements will show up.
 You can add data to your page, so Google can show a ‘rich’ snippet, providing more information about your product or recipe, for instance.